KarlPage/SQLite/README.md

 # SQLite
-A single C# file to import and use SQLite functionaility.
+A single C# file to import and use SQLite functionality.